BethGriggs/nodejs-in-the-cloud/README.md

 ### Congratulations! 🎉

-You now have an Express.js application deployed at scaling using Docker and Kubernetes, with automatic restart and full metrics based monitoring enabled!
+You now have an Express.js application deployed with scaling using Docker and Kubernetes, with automatic restart, and full metrics-based monitoring enabled!

 ## Part 2: Building Cloud-Native Apps with Appsody